kyungrae/study/designing-data-intensive-applications/readme.md

 #### SStable and LSM tree

+Their key idea is that they systematically turn random-access writes into sequential writes on disk, which enables higher write throughput due to the performance characteristics of hard drives and SSDs.

 - SSTable require that the sequence of key-value pairs is sorted by key and that each key only appears once within each merged segment file(the compaction process already ensure that).
 - In-memory index can be sparse because of sorting.
 - It use red-black tree or AVL tree(memtable) to maintain a sorted structure on disk.